Skip to main content

 SFESOM applicants are required to complete the AAMC PREview exam (formerly known as the AAMC SJT) in order to be considered for an interview invitation.

 • Applicants can begin registering for the exam from January - August, with exam dates available from March – September.
+Visit the AAMC PREview Testing Calendar for dates, deadlines and registration information.
+Testing accommodations can be requested through AAMC.

-• Applicants can schedule their test date independently from institutions and do not need to wait for a secondary application invite, interview invite, or acceptance to sign up or take the PREview.
+Due to our school’s rolling admissions process, applicants are encouraged to complete the PREview exam as early as they are able.
+Applicants can schedule their test date independently from institutions and do not need to wait for a secondary application invite, interview invite, or acceptance to sign up or take the PREview.

 • All applicants are required to take the PREview exam within four (4) years of their matriculation to medical school, and only an applicant’s highest PREview (or AAMC SJT) score will be considered.
+Only exams taken after January 2021 through September 2024 will be considered for the 2024-2025 application cycle.

 • Retesting Policy